-The DC Office on Aging (DCOA) and the Department of Housing and Community Development (DHCD) partnered in fiscal year 2016 to develop and implement a new home adaptation program called Safe at Home.
+Safe at Home: The DC Office on Aging (DCOA) and DHCD partnered in fiscal year 2016 to develop and implement a new home adaptation program called Safe at Home.
 The program promotes aging-in-place for older adults (60 years and older) and people with disabilities (18 to 59 years old) by providing up to \$10,000 in home accessibility adaptation grants to reduce the risk of falls and reduce barriers that limit mobility.
 Program participants work with an Occupational Therapist (OT) to identify potential fall risks and mobility barriers in their home and then work with a general contractor to begin installing modifications and equipment to address them.
-The pilot program plans to serve 100 District residents through the Safe at Home Program.
+The pilot program plans to serve 130 District residents through the Safe at Home Program.
 After program completion, DCOA and DHCD will evaluate the success of the program and determine its future plans.

 The Lead Safe Washington Program reduces lead hazards in privately owned properties with children under the age of six.
-Exposure to peeling lead-based paint and lead contaminated dust are the most hazardous sources of lead in the U.S, and can cause serious developmental disabilities in children after long-term exposure.
-Although lead-based paints were banned in the U.S. after 1978, DC has a significant amount of older housing stock built prior to the ban that may be at risk of lead hazards.
+Exposure to peeling lead-based paint and lead contaminated dust are the most hazardous sources of lead in the United States and can cause serious developmental disabilities in children after long-term exposure.
+Although lead-based paints were banned in the United States after 1978, DC has a significant amount of older housing stock built prior to the ban that may be at risk of lead hazards.

-Rent Supplement Programs: The Local Rent Supplement Program (LRSP) was created in 2007 to help decrease the number of families currently on the Housing Authority tenant-based voucher waiting list.
-The program is funded locally by DC government and administered by the DC Housing Authority.
-Modeled after the federal Housing Choice Voucher program, the LRSP provides monthly rental subsidies that cover the difference between 30% of income in rent, with the voucher covering the difference between that amount and the cost of rent on the open market.
-The LRSP provides rental subsidies in the following three ways: 1) individual tenantbased vouchers to individuals and families using the same criteria as the Housing Choice Voucher Program.
-The voucher stays with the household, even if they decide to move to another rental unit within the District; 2) project-based vouchers to for-profit and non-profit developers, who agree to make a number of units affordable to low-income families, and sponsor-based vouchers that are given to non-profit developers and landlords who agree to provide supportive services.
+Rent Supplement Programs: The Local Rent Supplement Program (LRSP) was created in 2007 to help decrease the number of families currently on the Housing Authority tenantbased voucher waiting list.
+The program is funded locally by DC government and administered by DCHA.
+Modeled after the federal Housing Choice Voucher program, the LRSP provides monthly rental subsidies that cover the difference between 30 percent of income in rent, with the voucher covering the difference between that amount and the cost of rent on the open market.
+The LRSP provides rental subsidies in the following three ways:

+- 1. Individual tenant-based vouchers to individuals and families using the same criteria as the Housing Choice Voucher Program.
+The voucher stays with the household, even if they decide to move to another rental unit within the District; - 2.
+Project-based vouchers to for-profit and non-profit developers, who agree to make a number of units affordable to low-income families. - 3.
+Sponsor-based vouchers that are given to non-profit developers and landlords who agree to provide supportive services.
 Sponsor-based vouchers are portable and can be moved to another project managed by the non-profit organization.

 The District will continue to use the LRSP and consider other tenant-based rental assistance programs to reduce the Housing Authority waitlist and target extremely low-income households at high-risk of homelessness.